 - Cilantro, parsley, and /or basil leaves for garnish

 - Place the first six (base) ingredients in a food processor or blender.
 Puree until fairly smooth.

 - Transfer the puree to a serving container.
-Add the remaining ingredients (except optional garnishes) and stir together.
+Add the remaining ingredients (except the fresh herbs for garnish and stir together.

 - Cover and refrigerate for at least an hour before serving to allow the flavors to blend.
-Serve cold with optional croutons and/or basil.
+Serve cold garnished with fresh herbs of your choice.